 Mayo District silver

 Flowing into the Yukon River 112 km upstream of Dawson City, the Stewart River had long been known as the “grubstake river”, where one could reliably make enough to finance further exploration.
 In 1914 a hard rock silver find on a tributary of the Stewart started a staking rush.
 In 1918 a second, even richer, ore body was discovered on nearby Keno Hill attracting the attention of corporate mining interests.
-By 1923 the value of silver coming out of the Mayo District had bypassed the value of gold coming out of the Klondike and the settlement of Mayo, at the head of navigation on the Stewart River, replaced Dawson City as the supply centre for the new silver mining district.
+By 1923 the value of silver coming out of the Mayo District had bypassed the value of gold coming out of the Klondike and would become the backbone of the Yukon economy for the next 50 years.
+The settlement of Mayo, at the head of navigation on the Stewart River, replaced Dawson City as the supply centre for the new silver mining district.

 The silver challenge

 For BYN, Mayo District silver was a boon.
 Unlike placer gold which was melted down into gold bricks for shipment in Dawson City, Mayo District silver was found as a component of galena, a silver-lead mineral, that needed to be shipped out as ore in order to be further processed.
 Sternwheelers that had previously returned to Whitehorse empty now had a payload – sacks of silver lead ore – for the return trip.
-From Whitehorse the ore travelled by train to Skagway.
+From Whitehorse the ore travelled via the WP&YR railroad to Skagway where it was loaded onto ships bound for southern smelters.
 But the opportunity did not come without challenges.

 No sooner had the Klondike been built than the stock market crashed.
 The impact of the depression on the Mayo silver mining operations was somewhat buffered by increases in efficiency and economies of scale.
 Despite the depression, the mines kept operating, though at reduced output.
 The outbreak of the Second World War however soon saw Treadwell Yukon, the main player, shutting down its operations, drastically reducing the volume of ore shipments coming out of the district.
 The sternwheelers meanwhile were pressed into service in support of the war effort, transporting freight and personel for the building of the ALCAN military road.